bluesky-social/atproto-website/content/lexicons/atproto-com.md

 Parameters:

-- `nameOrDid` Required string.
+- `user` Required string.
 The username or DID of the repo.
-- `type` Required string.
+- `collection` Required string.
 The NSID of the record type.
 - `limit` Optional number.
 The number of records to return.
 TODO-max number?
 Min value 1.
 Defaults to 50.
 - `before` Optional string.
 A TID to filter the range of records returned.
 - `after` Optional string.
 A TID to filter the range of records returned.